julkue/wabp/README.md

 To change the default livereload port (35729) call it with ``$ grunt dev --livereloadPort=1234```.

 ###4.2 Production
-In production all JavaScript files will be combined and compressed in a single "app.min.js"-file.
+In production all JavaScript files will be combined and compressed into a single "app.min.js"-file.
 For this the "RequireJS Optimizer" will be used.
-Also it will compile your styles and generate sprites (see [Development](#41-development) how to disable it).
+Also it will compile your styles into a single "app.min.css"-file and generate sprites (see [Development](#41-development) how to disable it).
+Also all .html-files inside the root-folder of your app will be compressed.
+You can prevent this with `$ grunt prod --minifyHTML=false`.
+If you just want to prevent the minification for a single file use `$ grunt prod --minifyHTMLIgnore=myfile.html` and `$grunt prod --minifyHTMLIgnore={myfile.html,secondFile.html}` for multiple files.
 Your production app will be generated with all assets, resources, js and css into "/dist" (will be created if it does not exist).
 On top the output will be zipped into "/dist".
 You can prevent this if you want with calling `$ grunt prod --zip=false`.